A go-to option for many people who want to check if an email was opened is to request a read receipt.

 These tools use a clever trick: they embed a tiny invisible image in your email.
 When that image is loaded, it signals that the email was opened.

-It’s not perfect, but it often works better than relying on read receipts alone.
+It’s not perfect, but it can work better than relying on read receipts alone.

 Email Tracking Update: Due to recent privacy enhancements from major providers like Apple and Google, tracking accuracy may be reduced.
+Gmail and Yahoo Mail deliverability updates in 2024 also changed how senders should think about engagement signals.
 In high-sensitivity scenarios, consider using a solution like Mailock.

 Secure Email Solutions